 78-128 Ehukai St, Kailua-Kona, HI 96740, USA

-With dinosaur-wide wingspans, these majestic creatures feed on some of the sea's smallest organisms: zooplankton.
-Strap on a snorkel to watch them feed at night, doing slow, gape-mouthed barrel rolls as they swallow copepods, Mysidae shrimp, and...
+The ancient Hawaiians revered mantas as ʻaumakua (family or personal gods).
+With up to 25-foot wingspans, these majestic sea creatures feed on some of the sea's smallest organisms: zooplankton.
+Strap on a snorkel to watch them dine at night, doing...